Bishop. The Warm Winter Wonderland.

 Our big backyard is world-renowned for bouldering and rock climbing and, you guessed it, winter is the perfect season for it.
 There are two excellent bouldering areas, the Buttermilks and the Happys and Sads (as they’re fondly known by climbers.)

 Buttermilk Country is considered by many to be the best bouldering area in the country.
-It is certainly California’s premier bouldering spot.
+It’s certainly California’s premier bouldering spot.
 The huge boulders that dot the area were pushed out across this landscape by glaciers some 2.5 million years ago and some of these giants are more than 40 feet tall.
 These boulders are not just for experienced climbers.
 There are numerous smaller rocks where beginner and intermediate climbers can experience the thrill and feel of rock climbing.
+If visiting in the winter start by reading our article: Buttermilks Bouldering Season & Everything You Should Know.

 It’s absolutely possible to start bouldering with just a pair of climbing shoes and a chalk bag, but to make progress safely it is best to know and learn the basics of good climbing techniques.
 Get a certified guide to show you the ropes.
 If you’re keen to include this sport on your winter wish list have a look at this blog about why Bishop rocks.